Porges/ways-to-play/src/games/leap-frog/leap-frog.md

 ## See also

-{% gameref take-it-away %} is a similar game by Sid Sackson.
+[Take It Away](games/take-it-away/take-it-away.md) is a similar game by Sid Sackson.